yu-greenland/name_transliteration/README.md

 # to perform the filtering, we supply the path to where the gzip files are stored
 my_filter.filterData("./../data/")

+# alternatively we can specify the number of files to filter
+# in this example only 5 twitter files will be read in
+my_filter.filterData("./../data/", 5)

 # save the filtered data as text for easy viewing
 my_filter.saveDataAsText()
 ```